artefactual/archivematica/hack/README.md

 Artefactual developers use Docker Compose on Linux heavily so it's important that you're familiar with it, and some choices in the configuration of this environment break in other operative systems.
+This setup is actively tested on Linux hosts running both `linux/amd64` and `linux/arm64` architectures.
+We rely exclusively on container images and packages that provide support for both architectures.
+However, our production-ready deployments are currently validated only on `linux/amd64`.

 [audience-compose-reference]: https://docs.docker.com/reference/cli/docker/compose/